ross-sec-audio/ross-sec-audio.github.io/_posts/2023-02-27-DevSecOPs Rant.md

 I think the InfoSec community have a similar issue with DevSecOps.

 When I first heard about DevSecOps, the term thrown about was "Shift Left".
-This term actually means quite a lot in DevOps, but in the context of the conversations I have having, it was to set up automated Static Analysis Security Testing (SAST) and Dynamic Analysis Security Testing (DAST) in development and delivery pipelines, so vulnerabilities are identified early on.
+This term actually means quite a lot in DevOps, but in the context of the conversations I was having, it was to set up automated Static Analysis Security Testing (SAST) and Dynamic Analysis Security Testing (DAST) in development and delivery pipelines, so vulnerabilities are identified early on.

 >For more info on Vulnerability & Security Testing see this other blog I've written on it.
 [Vulnerability Mangaement in 4 Stages](https://ross-sec-audio.github.io/posts/Vulnerability-Management-in-4-Stages/ "Vulnerability Mangaement in 4 Stages")